spyked/thetarpit.org/posts/005-gabriel-knight-sins-of-the-fathers.markdown

 src="/images/2013/08/gk-009-thumb.png" title="One of the rare player deaths in the game.
 Not as frustrating as it might seem."/>
 </a></span>
-Fortunately, the story gets interesting when Gabriel starts to delve into New Orleans' Vodoo history, which, as far as I can tell from the point of view of a non-specialist, is very well documented within the game.
+Fortunately, the story gets interesting when Gabriel starts to delve into New Orleans' Voodoo history, which, as far as I can tell from the point of view of a non-specialist, is very well documented within the game.
 A lot of the high points of the game are entirely made up of Voodoo lore, exploring the subject a lot deeper than other adventure games involving more "exotic" cultures, from